-The Chola Dynasty was one of the great Southern kingdoms, extending as far north as the Ganges, and as far south as Sri Lanka and as far east as Myanmar.
-Its sculpture was known for its attention to the human form and its dynamic suggestions of bodily movement.
+The Chola Dynasty was one of the great kingdoms of South India, extending as far north as the Ganges, as far south as Sri Lanka, and as far east as Myanmar.
+Chola sculpture is known for its attention to the human form and its dynamic suggestions of bodily movement.
 This sculpture may have been a temple processional image (utsava murti), with wooden dowels inserted through the loops on the lower sides to carry the image.

 This figure is Balakrishna, literally, child Krishna (one of Vishnu’s ten avataras, or incarnations).
 He is shown here dancing gracefully with his leg raised in diagonal balance with is outstretched arm.
 His right hand is in the position of abhaya mudra, a gesture that dispels fear.
 The sculpture catches a moment of control, balance, and grace.

 Balakrishna’s dancing form evokes a well-known narrative in which Krishna reveals his divinity by dancing on the head of the great snake Kaliya.
 As a child, Krishna was raised in a cowherder’s family in a village on the banks of the river Yamuna.
 The river became poisoned by Kaliya, who lived in its waters; the trees and vegetation on the river’s banks were dying, as were the cattle that drank from its waters.